The Pyro Gallery

 adjustments for stage.

-Upper part of the cylinder showing the pressure gauge
+Side of press showing the pressure gauge.

-How the hydraulic cylinder is attached to the top plate of the rocket press
+How the hydraulic cylinder is attached to the top plate of the rocket press.

-Valve controls
+Valve controls.

-View of adjustment steps for pressing stage
+View of adjustment steps for pressing stage.

-One horsepower motor and pump (110 volts)
+One horsepower motor and pump (110 volts).

-Custom made ¾" star plate for rocket press
+Custom made ¾" star plate for rocket press.

 The Charcoal Crusher